alphagov/government-service-design-manual/service-manual/making-software/apis.md

     url: /service-manual/making-software
 ---

-Martha Lane Fox's report report called for government to act as a "wholesaler as well as the retail shop front for services and content by mandating the development and opening up of Application Programme Interfaces [APIs](http://en.wikipedia.org/wiki/Application_programming_interface) to third parties."
+Martha Lane Fox's report report called for government to act as a "wholesaler, as well as the retail shop front, for services and content by mandating the development and opening up of Application Programme Interfaces [APIs](http://en.wikipedia.org/wiki/Application_programming_interface) to third parties."

 This section is a set of guiding principles for exposing a digital service as an API.